jsivwri/daily-coding-problems/README.md

 * `get(key)`: gets the value at `key`.
 If no such key exists, return null.

 Each operation should run in O(1) time.

+### PROBLEM 53 [MEDIUM]

+This problem was asked by Apple.

+Implement a queue using two stacks.
+Recall that a queue is a FIFO (first-in, first-out) data structure with the following methods: enqueue, which inserts an element into the queue, and dequeue, which removes it.